 If you had told me at the beginning of the year that I would become as deeply ingrained in the world of PPE (Personal Protective Equipment) as I am now, I never would have believed you.
 Frankly, I didn’t know what PPE stood for back in February.
 I don’t come from a supply-chain background, nor did I have direct connections to PPE manufacturers.
 My, how the times have changed!

-I now find myself spending every waking minute running two separate businesses, both focussed on helping to fix some of Canada’s PPE supply-chain issues.
+I now find myself spending every waking minute running two separate businesses, both focusing on helping to fix some of Canada’s PPE supply-chain issues.

 I have never been happier or more excited to go to work.